 If you wake up from another night of tossing and turning, with your heart pounding and your sheets soaking wet, and spend all day feeling anxious, tired, and irritable, you may be in the throes of hormone havoc.
 It’s easy to recognize “the Change” when it starts with irregular monthly cycles and hot flashes, but when it’s mood swings, weight gain, fatigue, and sleep changes, you – and your doctor – may just think you’re under too much stress and that sleeping pills and antidepressants are the solution.

 When your hormones are in harmony, your skin glows, your energy abounds, your sleep is satisfying, your moods are on an even keel, and your weight stays steady.
-This may sound like a pipe dream, but I assure you it’s possible!
+This may sound like a pipe dream, but I assure you it’s possible by balancing your hormones with safe natural hormone replacements!
 I’ve helped countless women navigate perimenopause and menopause with the simple, natural hormone balancing found in my New York Times bestselling book, Before the Change, and today, I’m sharing with you 5 of my most successful methods to make menopause less miserable.

 No one has been immune to the stress that 2020 has brought.
 While stress is an essential survival response for the short-term, when it becomes chronic it raises cortisol levels and leads to fatigue, depression, anxiety, insomnia, digestive upset, and excess belly fat – what I call the “menopot.”
 We can’t avoid the stress of our changing world, but we can control how it affects us and lower our cortisol levels.